How do services at Passport Health differ from services at my family doctor?

 What do I bring to my appointment and are there special preparations?

 Bring your medical history records if you have them, including your International Certificate of Vaccination (ICV).
 If you do not have an ICV one will be filled out properly and given to you at your appointment.
 There are no special preparations required before coming to an appointment.top

 How much can I expect my appointment to cost?

 Prices vary from state to state and the cost of your visit will depend directly upon the vaccinations you choose to receive.
-For more information call Passport Health at 1-888-499-PASS (7277) to be directed to your nearest Passport Health office or view the locations page. top
+For more information call Passport Health at to be directed to your nearest Passport Health office or view the locations page. top

 I don’t think I need any immunizations before my trip.
 Should I still make an appointment?